gitlabhq/gitlab-runner/docs/fleet_scaling/index.md

 If you are executing a large number of resource-intensive CI/CD jobs, hosting the fleet on a shared computing platform is not recommended.

-## Workers, executors, and autoscaling capabilities
+## Runners, executors, and autoscaling capabilities

 The `gitlab-runner` executable runs your CI/CD jobs.
 Each runner is an isolated process that picks up requests for job executions and deals with them according to pre-defined configurations.